win-acme/win-acme.github.io/reference/cli.md

    --store
      Specify which store plugin to use.
 CertificateStore is the default.
-This may be a comma separated list.
+This may be a comma-separated list.

    --installation
      Specify which installation plugins to use.
 IIS is the default.
-This may be a comma separated list.
+This may be a comma-separated list.

    --closeonfinish
      [--test] Close the application when complete, which